Saransh-Khasria/EDA-Haberman/README.md

 **Exploratory Data Analysis on Haberman Survival data**

-**Please read through the html or download ipynb for detailed description and analysis.**
+**Please download the html or ipynb notebook for detailed description and analysis.**